As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Focus on your most important goals.

-Provide a calm and safe space for you to think and reflect and help
+Provide a calm and safe space for you to think and reflect and support you to

 Build your confidence in yourself and your abilities.